Suicide among refugee and humanitarian entrants and other permanent migrants

 Released by AIHW on Wednesday, 22 November 2023

 This update to the National Suicide and Self-harm Monitoring System includes a new page focused on suicide among refugee and humanitarian entrants and other permanent migrants.
-These data are drawn from a broader AIHW project investigating the health and welfare of Australia’s refugee and humanitarian entrant populations.
+These data are drawn from a broader AIHW project investigating the health and welfare of Australia’s refugee and humanitarian entrant populations that entered the country during or after 2000.
 The analysis uses a linked dataset that includes the Settlement Database from the Department of Home Affairs and the Australian Bureau of Statistics (ABS) Causes of Death dataset.

 This update provides some insight into suicide among culturally and linguistically diverse (CALD) Australians.
 CALD communities and refugees are identified as priority populations in the National Mental Health and Suicide Prevention Agreement.
 Refugee and humanitarian entrants and other permanent migrant Australians included in this analysis are part of the broader CALD community in Australia.
 However, these data are limited to those who have moved to Australia from another country (first-generation migrants) and should not be considered representative of broader CALD communities.